SSWConsulting/SSW.Rules.Content/rules/fetch-data-react/rule.md

 **Note:** Currently, the vast majority of SWR APIs are [not compatible with the App router in Next.js 13.](https://swr.vercel.app/docs/with-nextjs)

-You can find out more about using SWR at [swr.vercel.app](https://swr.vercel.app/) and you can find examples on how you can use the library at [swr.vercel.app/examples](https://swr.vercel.app/examples/).
+You can find out more about using SWR at [swr.vercel.app](https://swr.vercel.app/).